triplelift-internal/kafka/GLOBAL_BALANCE_TASK_ASSIGNOR_BEHAVIOR.md

 ---

-## Scenario 2: Consumer Config Change / Redeployment

-### Description
-Configuration change or redeployment event for existing consumer groups.

-### Behavior
-- Trigger redeploy ensuring balance is retained in the same worker nodes
-- Worker-to-task affinity is retained
-- No task movement needed (deployment already balanced)

-### Before State
-5 Workers (W1-W5) with task allocation from Scenario 1.

-### After State
-5 Workers (W1-W5) - **Identical to Scenario 1**

-**No changes to task allocation.
-Worker-to-task affinity maintained.**

----

-## Scenario 3: Worker Scale Down Event
+## Scenario 2: Worker Scale Down Event

 ### Description
 Worker scale down event where 2 nodes are removed from the cluster (W4 and W5).